 Why is it so important to permanently protect this land?
 Because in a world of unprecedented population growth, where field crops are by far our main food source, our future depends on preserving access to agricultural areas that can reliably grow the food we need to survive.

 To save north Pickering’s prime farmland from an airport or other destructive development, Land Over Landings is calling for its permanent protection as an agricultural resource.
 This land, which continues to be held by Transport Canada in case it might one day be needed for an airport, is Class 1 farmland crisscrossed by freshwater streams and natural habitat corridors.
 It is the kind of land that feeds us, body and soul.
 It is a finite natural resource.
-We must protect it as if our lives depended on it – which one day they will.
+We must protect it as if our lives depended on it – which, given the gathering climate crisis, they one day will.

 I have raised strong objection to the Government of Canada taking over the fine agricultural land and magnificent old homes of the Greenwood area for a new airport.
 The face of this countryside deserves to remain unspoiled.